MrNickBreen/backgroundLocation/README.md

 TODOs
 =====

-* App: Factor out GPS specific code into its own object.
+* App: Factor out server communication specific code into its own object.
 * Passcode security was not a top priority for this app, they are predictable and vulnerable.
 If passcode security is concern rewrite the passcode generation section.
 * Some developers claim that if PHP responds it should always be success, and ajax error should just be for 404's etc. Research and adjust code accordingly.